Gern-Yataro/Daily-CS/README.md

 ### May 2019
 ---
 1. Learned various sorting algorithms, their time complexity, pros and cons and applications.
-2. Learned Big O Notation
+Learned Big O Notation
+2. Algorithms done include: Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, Counting Sort
 3. Learned Python list, dictionary methods and formats.
-Also, Python does not implement tail recursion, which makes creating recursive algorithms a problem.
+4. Python does not implement tail recursion (to ensure proper tracebacks), which makes creating recursive algorithms a problem.
 Hence, the sorting algorithms created are more inclined towards an iterative approach